 Having a laptop computer provides our students with constant access to their work.
 Students are able to bring their machine to classes held on-campus, in order to share their work, and get help from professors.
 While a desktop may provide students with the necessary software to complete their assignments, it doesn't allow for the increasing need to be part of a mobile learning environment.

 The University has multiple options in place for obtaining technical support.
 Please view info on our technical assistance.

 Currently, the following programs will be recommending the acquisition of a laptop upon entering their program: Elementary Education, Middle Level Education, Secondary Education, Early Childhood Education, and Early Childhood Special Education.
-If you are not in these programs, it is still recommended that you use the CESS computer package from the Univeristy's Computer Depot.
+If you are not in these programs, it is still recommended that you purchase an Apple laptop from the Univeristy's Computer Depot.

 We have standardized on the Intel-Based MacBook, which can boot to both Windows and Macintosh operating systems.
-To eliminate unnecessary complications, it is suggested that you purchase the CESS computer package from the University's Computer Depot.
+To eliminate unnecessary complications, it is suggested that you purchase your laptop from the University's Computer Depot.
 Students will receive Depot information by mail, about the recommended computer models.

 There are two primary advantages to purchasing a computer through the University's Computer Depot.
 First, warranty service will be available on campus.
 Second, the software used by the University will be easily pre-loaded on your machine.
 UVM has technology support in place that will attempt to help you install the required software regardless of where you purchase your machine and we will attempt to assist you when problems arise.

 Yes.
 The Computer Depot offers great pricing on upgrades and external peripheral options such as printers, cables, memory keys, speakers, etc.

 It is recommended that you investigate insuring the computer against theft and accidental damage on your homeowner's insurance.